Body

 Signs of aspiration pneumonia:

-NOTE: If you experience these symptoms, call the doctor or 911.
+NOTE: If you experience these symptoms, contact your doctor or call 911.

 Elevate the head of the bed at least 30 degrees at all times or higher.